285sopes2usac/USAX/docs/building.md

 in some cases (e.g. config_busybx) they are meant to just (re)configure a package.

-## Building Tilck
+## Building usax

-To build Tilck, it's necessary to run first `<TILCK_DIR>/scripts/cmake_run` in the chosen build directory (e.g. `~john/builds/tilck01`) and then just run `make` there.
+To build usax, it's necessary to run first `<usax_DIR>/scripts/cmake_run` in the chosen build directory (e.g. `~john/builds/usax01`) and then just run `make` there.
 That means that **out-of-tree builds** are supported effortlessly.

-But, because 99% of the time it's just fine to have a `build` directory inside our project's main directory (e.g. `~john/devel/tilck`), we can simple run `./scripts/cmake_run` there.
+But, because 99% of the time it's just fine to have a `build` directory inside our project's main directory (e.g. `~john/devel/usax`), we can simple run `./scripts/cmake_run` there.
 It will detect that's our main directory and it will create the `build` subdir.
 After that, we'll still have to enter the `build` directory and run `make` there, because that's where CMake placed its generated makefiles.
-In reality, there's a more convenient **shortcut**: just run `make` in project's main directory, using the trivial wrapper Makefile included in Tilck's source: it will simply run `$(MAKE) -C build`.
+In reality, there's a more convenient **shortcut**: just run `make` in project's main directory, using the trivial wrapper Makefile included in usax's source: it will simply run `$(MAKE) -C build`.
 In case the `build/` directory does not exist yet, it will also run the `cmake_run` wrapper script first.

 #### Build performance notes

-To speed up Tilck's build, it's possible to increase the level of parallelism with GNU make's option `-j<N>`.
+To speed up usax's build, it's possible to increase the level of parallelism with GNU make's option `-j<N>`.
 For example, `make -j4` means that at most 4 instances of the compiler will be run in parallel. **WARNING**: increasing the level of parallelism requires significantly more memory in the host system